kpto/ClusterSheep/README.md

 1. Create a new clustering session, store the session in a `cssess` file and create a logging file `cslogg`.
 All logging in the future will be written into it.
 2. Build an index of all spectra which is stored in a `csindx` file.
-3. [Rank-transform](https://pubmed.ncbi.nlm.nih.gov/24115759/) all spectra and store the transformed spectra in a `csrksp` file.
+3. Clarify (binning, precursor peaks removal and mz range clipping) and [rank-transform](https://pubmed.ncbi.nlm.nih.gov/24115759/) all spectra and store the transformed spectra in a `csrksp` file.
-4. If any identification file is supplied, read all identifications and store them in a `csiden` file for future searching.
+4. If any identification file is supplied, import identifications with probability equal or higher than the threshold and store them in a `csiden` file for future searching.
 5. Pairwise similarity computation of all rank-transformed spectra where the precursor mass difference of the spectrum pair is within the tolerance.
-If the similarity score is highly that the threshold, an edge and the score are recorded.
-This step is accelerated by CUDA.
+If the similarity score is higher than the threshold, an edge with the score are recorded.
+This step is accelerated by GPU.
 6. Searching connected components from edges generated above.
 Each cluster is presented as a graph object of graph-tool.
 Graphs are stored in a `csclut` file.
-7. Cluster refinement, optional, detail on section [Cluster refinement](#usage-clustering-cluster-refinement).
+7. Cluster refinement, optional, detail on section [Cluster refinement](#usage-cluster-refinement).

 Both `csiden` and `csclut` are just [SQLite](https://www.sqlite.org/index.html) database files, they can be opened by any SQLite browser, for example, [DB Browser for SQLite](https://sqlitebrowser.org/).

 Then, you can visualize the result by loading a finished session (right side of the flow).
-See section [Visualization](#visualization) for detail.
+See section [Visualization](#usage-visualization) for detail.

 <a name="usage"></a>
 ## Usage

 After installation, an entry point should be created so that ClusterSheep can be executed by simply executing command `clustersheep`.
-ClusterSheep assumes the current working directory to be the output directory, all files of a clustering session will be generated on the directory where you start ClusterSheep.
+ClusterSheep assumes the current working directory to be the output directory, all files of a new clustering session will be generated on the directory where you start ClusterSheep.

 Here are some example commands of auxiliary functions.